-INTERVENTION EFFECT TREATMENT ON HUB-IN Leakage effect Leakage is relevant (pilot dependent) Cities may quantitatively assess proportion of jobs filled by local HUA residents and consider the impact indicators proposed on gentrification.
+INTERVENTION EFFECT TREATMENT ON HUB-IN (permanent Vs seasonal, above minimum wage etc) is perhaps a more relevant indicator for city teams than tracking exact numbers of jobs in each SME etc. Leakage effect Leakage is relevant (pilot dependent) Cities may quantitatively assess proportion of jobs filled by local HUA residents and consider the impact indicators proposed on gentrification.
 Optimism bias Optimism bias is relevant to supported SME's growth forecasts Based on existing studies, cities may apply an assumption that only 80% of SME's estimated growth will be realised.
-24 Productivity effects Productivity monitored quantitatively or qualitatively Cities may seek to quantitatively understand the overall productivity growth of supported SMEs by comparing total output / total staff via SME surveys (N.B. high effort) or by more qualitative evidence of HUA changes in labour (training), entrepreneurship (support), capital (access to finance) and resources (circular business models in Cluster 2) and their effect on business inputs.
-INDIRECT EFFECT intervention S: changes in outcomes for the larger target population , due to the Substitution effect Substitution monitored by case studies Cities may use case studies and anecdotal evidence to support a qualitative assessment on substitution.
-INDUCED EFFECT to effects along bus S: changes in outcomes outside of the target population group , due siness value chains, altered business environments etc Spill-over effects Spill-over effect monitored by case studies Cities may qualitatively recognise that their interventions can have spill-overs and collect evidence of them: case studies or anecdotal evidence can support this.
+Productivity effects Productivity monitored quantitatively or qualitatively Cities may seek to quantitatively understand the overall productivity growth of supported SMEs by comparing total output / total staff via SME surveys (N.B. high effort) or by more qualitative evidence of HUA changes in labour (training), entrepreneurship (support), capital (access to finance) and resources (circular business models in Cluster 2) and their effect on business inputs.
+INDIRECT EFFECTS: ch nanges in outcomes for the larger target population , due to the intervention Substitution effect Substitution monitored by case studies Cities may use case studies and anecdotal evidence to support a qualitative assessment on substitution. chains, altered business environments etc Spill-over effects Spill-over effect monitored by case studies Cities may qualitatively recognise that their interventions can have spill- overs and collect evidence of them: case studies or anecdotal evidence can support this.
 Displacement effect Displacement monitored by case studies Externalities [see Spill-over effects] Gentrification Gentrification monitored on some pilots Cities may capture a balance of data on the slowing down and balancing of gentrification (rather than reversing) that has been coined by others as "gentlyfication".
-25 Specific indicators are illustrated in section 4.2 "Impact indicators" below. intervention and / c 2 nd or 3 rd order effects 2 nd / 3 rd order effects to be considered The monitoring and evaluation framework supports qualitative identification of feedback loops and 2 nd or 3 rd order effects via considerations of unintended impacts, ongoing check-ins on findings and overall "lessons learned" activities.
+Specific indicators are illustrated in section 4.2 "Impact indicators" below.
+FEEDBACK LOOPS: che anges in outcomes over time due to the repeating nature of the intervention and / or its effects